Multi-objective robust optimization using adaptive surrogate models for problems with mixed continuous-categorical parameters: Use of Kriging surrogates

 In this work, we rather use a two-level nested approach as described in Section~\ref{sec:PropAppr}.
 We do not consider a direct Bayesian global optimization approach for two reasons.
 First, as shown above, such techniques in the context of multi-objective optimization are computationally intensive.
-Second, and most of all, the functions to optimize are not the direct responses of the model that would be approximated by a surrogate because of the robustness component of the problem that is now explained in details in the next section.
+Second, and most of all, the functions to optimize are not the direct responses of the model that would be approximated by a surrogate because of the robustness component of the problem.
+More specifically, in Bayesian optimization, the cost function $\mathfrak{c}$ is approximated by the GP model and minimized at the same time.
+In contrast, we consider here as objective function the quantile $Q_{\alpha}\prt{\mathfrak{c}; \ve{X}\prt{\ve{d}},\ve{Z}}$.
+Using this quantile directly in Bayesian optimization would require approximating the mapping $\ve{d} \mapsto Q_{\alpha}\prt{\mathfrak{c}; \ve{X}\prt{\ve{d}},\ve{Z}}$.
+However, computing the quantile for a given value of $\ve{d}$ requires running a Monte Carlo simulation where the underlying expensive computational model $\mathcal{M}$ is repeatedly evaluated.
+The overall computational cost would therefore be prohibitive.
+For this reason, we resort to a nested two-level approach where the approximation of the computational model and the optimization problems are decoupled.